QPeru/QPeru/README.md

 # QPeru
-QWorld chapter for quantum computing outreach, education, and community building in Peru.
-Built with React + Tailwind.
+Prospective QWorld chapter focused on quantum computing outreach, education, and community building in Peru.